mike4aday/SwiftlySalesforce/README.md

     salesforce.retrieve("Account", "001f40000036J5mAAE", "Name, BillingAddress")
 }.then {
     record in
-    // Do something useful with the address...
-    // For example, if you enable [geocode data integration rules](https://help.salesforce.com/articleView?id=data_dot_com_clean_admin_clean_rules.htm&language=en_US&type=0) in your org
-    // then Salesforce will automatically geocode standard address fields... let address = record.address(for: "BillingAddress")
+    let address = record.address(for: "BillingAddress")
     let longitude = address.longitude
     let latitude = address.latitude
+    // You could put a marker on a map...
 }.catch {
     (error) -> () in
     // Handle any errors